eth-protocol-fellows/protocol-studies/docs/wiki/research/scaling/data-availability.md

 To enable Ethereum to monitor and enforce a rollup’s state transitions, a special “consensus” contract stores a state root—a cryptographic commitment to the rollup’s canonical state (similar to a block header on the L1 chain) that is generated after processing all transactions in a new batch.

 At intervals, the sequencers arranges transactions in a new batch, and publishes the batch to the L1 by calling the L1 contract that stores rollup batches and passing the compressed data as _calldata_ to the batch submission function.
+Effectively storing L2 data on the L1 to ensure the availability.

 This was a significant cost overhead for L2s for which _blobs_ were introduced as an alternative.
 Compression techniques, such as removing redundancy, using bitmaps, exploiting common function signatures, employing scientific notation for large numbers, and utilizing contract storage for repetitive data, enabled the reduction of calldata size, leading to substantial gas savings.